Rapptz/discord.py/docs/api.rst

     :param interaction: The interaction data.
     :type interaction: :class:`Interaction`

-.. function:: on_private_channel_delete(channel)
-              on_private_channel_create(channel)

-    Called whenever a private channel is deleted or created.

-    This requires :attr:`Intents.messages` to be enabled.

-    :param channel: The private channel that got created or deleted.
-    :type channel: :class:`abc.PrivateChannel`

 .. function:: on_private_channel_update(before, after)

     Called whenever a private group DM is updated. e.g. changed name or topic.